 - 2.3.1.
-The President, Immediate Past-President, President-Elect, and Deputy Secretary-General shall hold office for two years and may not be re-elected.
+The President, Immediate Past-President and President-Elect shall hold office for two years and may not be re-elected.
 On completion of the term of office of the President, the Immediate Past-President shall retire from office, the President-Elect shall become the President and the former President shall become the Immediate Past-President. - 2.3.2.
 The Secretary-General and Treasurer shall hold office for four years. - 2.3.3.
-The Secretary-General and the Deputy Secretary-General may be re-elected for one additional term.

-2.3.4.
-Editors of IACCP publications shall hold office for the duration specified by the Executive Council

-2.3.5.
+The Deputy Secretary-General shall hold office for two years and may be re-elected for one additional term. - 2.3.4.
+The Secretary-General may be re-elected for one additional term. - 2.3.5.
+The Chair of the Communication and Publications Committee and the Editors of IACCP publications shall hold office for the duration specified by the Executive Council - 2.3.6.
+The Early Career Representative is appointed for two years and may be reappointed if regulations specified elsewhere in the Bylaws still pertain. - 2.3.7.
+The Student Representative is appointed for two years and may not be reappointed - 2.3.8.
 The Regional Representatives shall hold office for four years.
 Elections for half their number shall be held every two years on a rotation basis such that half the number of representatives complete their term of office and half continue for the following two years.
 Regional Representatives may serve no more than two consecutive terms but, subsequently, may be re-elected.

 2.4.
-Election of Officers and Regional Representatives
+Election of Members of the Executive Councils

 2.4.1.
-Elected and appointed Officers
+Elected and appointed Members of the Executive Council

 The following Officers shall be elected by the membership: President-Elect, Secretary-General, Deputy Secretary General.
-The following Officers will be appointed by the Executive Council: Treasurer, Communication and Publications Committee Chairperson.
+The following Officers will be appointed by the Executive Council: Treasurer, and Communication and Publications Committee Chairperson.
+The Early Career Representative, the Student Representative, and ad hoc members of the Executive Council as specified in the Bylaws will also be appointed.